maokangkun/test/docs/source/index.rst

-Welcome to RJGICDSS's documentation!
+Welcome to Lumache's documentation!
 ===================================

-**RJGICDSS** (Ruijin Gastrointestinal CDSS) is an open-source, artificial intelligence-based clinical decision support (CDS) systems.
+**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

-Check out the :doc:`api` section for all the API's information.

 .. note::